Rogue (Doctor Who): Development

 The episode takes place in Bath, Somerset, and is set in 1813 during the Regency era.
 The episode has been compared to Bridgerton and Pride and Prejudice, the former of which is directly referred to in dialogue.
 Russell T Davies, the Doctor Who showrunner, stated that he and Bridgertons executive producer Shonda Rhimes are fans of each other.
 He further explained that there was an episode of Grey's Anatomy (a television series created by Rhimes) where Doctor Who fans fight over his autograph in an emergency room.
 Davies said that he viewed the Bridgerton-themed episode as "repaying the compliment".
 Phil Collinson, an executive producer on the programme, hired Jack Murphy as the episodes choreographer after finding out he worked on Bridgerton.
 The British broadcast of the episode was dedicated to William Russell, who portrayed Ian Chesterton, one of Doctor Whos original companions, following his death five days earlier.

 "Rogue" is co-written by first-time writers for the show, Kate Herron and Briony Redman.
 Herron had previously directed and produced the first season of Loki, which included the title character briefly mentioning his bisexuality.
 In 2021, Davies criticised this in the media as a "feeble gesture" to feature queer representation, but later contacted Herron to apologise.
 This contact led to a friendship between the pair, and Davies later asked if she would like to write an episode of Doctor Who.
 Herron introduced Davies to her writing partner Redman, who had previously collaborated with Herron on a range of projects.

 Costumes

 Costume designer Pam Downe had recently worked on a regency-era film and aimed to dress the cast in a wider variety of colours than would be typical of the period.
 She took a mix of inspiration from her own paintings, Bridgerton, and more modern outfits.
 In the episode, Gatwa wears white trousers with a velvet jacket.
-Downe viewed Gatwa's jacket as an acknowledgement to the outfits of the previous Doctor's, particularly that of Jon Pertwee's Third Doctor.
+Downe viewed Gatwa's jacket as an acknowledgement to the outfits of the previous Doctors, particularly that of Jon Pertwee's Third Doctor.
 Groff's outfit included a navy blue tailcoat.